The stars fell wrong.The stars fell wrong.

 No dragons.

-"Nothing."
+"The tracks just end."
 Ferne scanned the treeline.
-"No tracks leading out.
-No wing marks.
-No bodies."
+"I can't find prints leading out, can't find wing marks, can't find bodies."
 She stared at the blood.
 "They were here—all this blood proves it—and now they're gone."

 Then—light.

-He stopped at the edge of a perfect circle.
+He stopped at the edge of a perfect circle where snow lay melted and steam rose from wet ground.

 An infant.

 Behind him, boots crunching in snow.
 The hunters gathering at the circle's edge.
 No one spoke.
-Just stared at the impossible thing: a baby glowing in melted snow where dragons had been.
+They stared at the impossible thing, a baby glowing in melted snow where dragons had been.

 The light ebbed, retreating from fingertips toward his chest with each breath.
 The warmth remained.